NegatioN/UbuntuCuda/README.md

 Run with your linux user-name set as the `MY_LINUX_USER` variable.

+You can also disable conda, keras and theano-installation by passing `NO_CONDA=True`

 ## Example usage
 `sudo MY_LINUX_USER="NegatioN" bash install_cuda.sh`

 Credits for most of the script go to the guys at [Fast.ai](http://course.fast.ai/)

-PS: NNvidia repositories can be really slow, so be patient.
+PS: Nvidia repositories can be really slow, so be patient.
 At least they were for me.